 However, the improvement was moderate, so the researchers decided to modify the gene therapy to increase its efficacy.
 While the original version made use of tiny fat droplets to carry the DNA, the new one makes use of a hybrid virus.
 The researchers have modified a monkey lentivirus — a kind of virus that can insert genetic material in the host cell — to carry the external ‘targeting’ proteins of a virus that naturally infects the lung.

 The new therapy has been tested in mice, where it has proved to be more effective than the previous version.
-Last year, the consortium got funding from Boehringer Ingelheim in exchange for a license option to develop and commercialize the gene therapy.
+In 2018, the consortium got funding from Boehringer Ingelheim in exchange for a license option to develop and commercialize the gene therapy.
 “The next step is to test it in the lungs of cystic fibrosis patients,” said Gill.

 The major challenge that led most gene therapies for cystic fibrosis to fail in the past is delivering the therapy to the lungs.
 To address it, the consortium is now focusing on manufacturing the virus in large enough amounts to start clinical trials, a task taken on by the biotech company Oxford Biomedica.

 “The lung is a large organ,” CSO Kyriacos Mitrophanous told me.
 “Normally with gene therapy, you are delivering small amounts to the brain or the eye, but for the lung you will need a considerable amount of viral vectors, especially if you’re going to nebulize it because maybe half of the vector will be lost just from the nebulization and, obviously, breathed out.”